Bernardo-MG/cookiecutter-python-library/{{cookiecutter.package_name}}/README.rst

 Features
 --------

-By default the project comes with the following features:

 - Travis configuration file
 - Customized setup.py module to minimize configuration, and using tox for the tests
 - Docs using `Sphinx`_ and the `Sphinx Docs Theme <https://github.com/Bernardo-MG/sphinx-docs-theme>`_